nefkor/genai-html-preview/README.md

 4. **Frontend Setup:**

-    * Navigate to the frontend directory: cd frontend
+    * Navigate to the frontend directory
-    * Install dependencies: npm install
+    * Install dependencies: pip install -r requirements.txt
-    * Run the development server: npm run serve
+    * Run the development server: python -m http.server 8081

 ## Usage

-    1. Open the web application in your browser (the address will be provided by the npm run serve command, usually http://localhost:8080).
+    1. Open the web application in your browser (the address will be provided by the python run serve command, usually http://127.0.0.1:8081/index.html).
     2. Enter the plain text you want to convert in the input area.
     3. Click the "Convert to HTML" button.
     4. The generated HTML will be displayed in the output area, and a live preview will be shown in the preview pane.